zhuliang21/data-science-ml-econ/week_03/practice_exam_review.md

 ---

-**Question 5**:  If a function is decreasing everywhere, whihc of the following will occur hwen running gradient descent to minimize the function?
+**Question 5**:  If a function is decreasing everywhere, which of the following will occur hwen running gradient descent to minimize the function?

 Option A: The algorithm will converge to a local minimum